Blckvia/gopl-answers/README.md

 - [ex8.10](ex8.10): ex8.10 is a web-mirroring tool use http.NewRequest
 - [ex8.12](ex8.12): ex8.12 is a server that lets clients chat with each other.
 - [ex8.13](ex8.13): ex8.13 is a chat server that disconnects inactive clients.
+- [ex8.14](ex8.14): ex8.14 is a chat server that prompts clients for a name upon connection.